-FCT Police rescue 2 children locked up in toilet by guardian – The Sun Nigeria
+FCT police rescue 2 children locked up in toilet by guardian – The Sun Nigeria

-The children Wisdom Christopher King Chidemi, 9, and Angel Nwoga, 9, who live with Mrs Ilobi, on the second floor of a two storey-building in FCDA quarters Garki, were rescued after wisdom escaped through the window and raised the alarm which attracted neighbors.
+The children, Wisdom Christopher King Chidemi, 9, and Angel Nwoga, 9, who live with Mrs Ilobi, on the second floor of a two storey-building in FCDA quarters Garki, were rescued after wisdom had escaped through the window and raised the alarm which attracted neighbours.

-FCT police Command public Relations Officer Anjuguri Manzah, who made this known said Angel, was rescued by a team of police operatives from the Garki police station and Federal Fire Service.
+FCT Police Command Public Relations Officer, Anjuguri Manzah, who made this known, said Angel was rescued by a team of police operatives from Garki Police Station and Federal Fire Service.

-Manzah, also said the guardian has since been arrested by the police where she is now making useful statement.
+Manzah also said the guardian had since been arrested by the police and she was now making useful statement.

 “One of the children, Wisdom Christopher King Chidemi ‘m’ 9 years old, who miraculously escaped through the window of their guardians apartment located in a two storey-building raised the alarm that led to the rescue of the second victim, one Angel Nwoga ‘f’ 9 years old from the apartment.